 - Diuretics that cause an electrolyte imbalance (low potassium, most commonly)

-- Certain antidepressant and antipsychotic medications
+- Some antidepressant and antipsychotic medications

 - Some anti-nausea medications

-Other causes of acquired long QT syndrome include:
+Health conditions that can lead to acquired long QT syndrome include:

-- Low calcium level (hypocalcemia)
+- Low calcium (hypocalcemia)

-- Low magnesium level (hypomagnesemia)
+- Low magnesium (hypomagnesemia)

 - A history of cardiac arrest